Community Based Initiatives

 One of the primary missions of the United States Attorney's Office is to ensure that federal crimes affecting the people in the Southern District of Florida are investigated and that the perpetrators are prosecuted, convicted, and punished.
 Common sense and experience have taught us, however, that we cannot prosecute, arrest, and punish our way out of the problems that illegal drug use, violent crime, and criminal gangs visit upon our community.
 Prosecution alone will not eliminate the threat they pose to our way of life.
 We know that every sector of our community has an important role to play in our efforts to put an end to these problems.

 To this end, the Justice Department has implemented several special emphasis initiatives.
-These initiatives are aimed at empowering neighborhoods by strengthening partnerships, coordination and collaboration between and among law enforcement agencies, government agencies, non-profit community groups, faith-based organizations, and the people who live and work in our neighborhoods.
+These initiatives are aimed at empowering neighborhoods by strengthening partnerships, coordination, and collaboration between and among law enforcement agencies, government agencies, non-profit community groups, faith-based organizations, and the people who live and work in our neighborhoods.
 The idea is simple: working together as a community, we have the power to make South Florida a better, safer place to live.

 Project Safe Neighborhoods

+Project Safe Neighborhoods (PSN) is the anti-gang, anti-gun violence initiative of the United States Department of Justice.
 Project Safe Neighborhoods (PSN) began in 2002 as an outgrowth of the former Weed and Seed initiative.
 The focus of PSN is to bring together law enforcement and prevention and intervention resources to effect reductions in firearms crimes and gang related violence.
 PSN is also focused on preventing juvenile crime and facilitating successful ex-offender reentry.